Annual Percentage Rate (APR):

 A type of Secured Loan that requires a borrower to pledge an asset as Collateral – the value of the Collateral is typically the main consideration in determining the amount that the lender is willing to lend for this type of Loan.
 The lender typically does not review the borrower’s credit rating for this type of Loan.
 A car Title Loan is a common type of Title Loan.

 A federal law created to promote the informed use of credit by consumers.
 Amongst other things, TILA requires creditors to disclose terms and costs of credit to consumers in a clear, consistent manner to help consumers evaluate the costs associated with credit products.

-A loan that is not secured by collateral.
-This means that the loan is approved on the basis of the borrower’s ability to repay.
-An unsecured loan is not guaranteed by any type of property, so the lender may be left with nothing if the borrower defaults.
-These loans pose a larger credit risk to the lender and therefore typically have higher interest rates than secured loans.
+A Loan that is not secured by Collateral.
+This means that the Loan is approved on the basis of the borrower’s ability to repay.
+An Unsecured Loan is not guaranteed by any type of property, so these loans generally pose a larger credit risk to the lender and therefore typically have higher rates than Secured Loans.